Writing a Business Plan - Operations Strategy

 Operations and Your Company

 This will depend on the nature of your business.
 If you’re selling a consumer good, it will be important to make sure you can get your products to your clients at the time you promise.
-A service company relies on an operational plan to make sure customers are seen in an efficient manner.
+A service company relies on an operational plan to make sure customers are taken care of in an efficient manner.
 When writing your business plan, focus on where production and operational efficiencies are needed to help the company succeed, including buying power and economies of scale.

 This mostly applies to startups selling goods, rather than services.
 In this section of the business plan, spell out what raw materials are needed to make your product and from where you plan to get them.
 Sourcing can offer a huge cost advantage (or disadvantage) in the production stage, so it is important to do research on this.
 The price of commoditized products such as wood and plastic will likely be similar regardless of where you get them, but there could be a lot of variabilities if you require specialized materials.